SkylineCommunications/dataminer-docs/connector-help/connector_help/Verizon_WM_DSM.md

 # Verizon WM DSM

 This is strictly a system driver.
-Its function is to perform different actions in the workflow that allows the **Verizon DSM SO** driver to communicate with the **Profile Manager**.
+Its function is to perform different actions in the workflow that allows the **Verizon DSM SO** connector to communicate with the **Profile Manager**.

 ## About